 But this pathway also differs from the others in a second respect.
 You will not find the most detailed and specific information about course selection and the bar exam here on these public pages.

-Instead, STCL Houston students will need to log in to their STANLEY accounts and go to: Students → Bar Exam → Supplemental Texas Bar Examination Information.
+Instead, STCL Houston students will need to log in to their STANLEY accounts and go to: Registrar → Bar Exam → Supplemental Texas Bar Examination Information.
 There you will find detailed information concerning the following subjects:

 How Much Should Bar Preparation Influence Law School Course Selection?